facebook/relay/packages/relay-config/README.md

 ## Relay Config

-Handles the config which would traditionally be passed into the relay-compiler via the CLI command-line.
+Handles the config which would traditionally be passed into the relay-compiler via the CLI command-line, or inside the babel plugin config.

-To use this package, first install it: `yarn add relay-config`, then create a `relay.config.js` which includes fields the relay-compiler CLI recognizes:
+To use this package, first install it: `yarn add relay-config`, then create a `relay.config.js` which includes fields the relay-compiler CLI describes:

 ```js
 // relay.config.js